ericaugusto-git/portfolio/README.md

 **🌱What i've learned with this project**
 - I reinforced my tailwind knowledge a lot with this project
-- Internationalization using next-intl and i18n
+- Internationalization using next-intl and i18n for pt-BR and en-US translations.
 - emailjs so the user can send emails to me on the CTA section of the page

 <p align="center">🚀 Deploy: https://ericaugusto.pages.dev</p>